How Much Does Tree Removal Cost in Corvallis, OR? (2026 Pricing Guide)

 Tree Removal Cost by Species in the Willamette Valley

-Douglas Fir High Very common in Corvallis.
-Can grow extremely tall.
-Dense wood adds difficulty.
+Douglas Fir High Very common around Corvallis.
+Often 80–120 feet tall.
+Dense wood adds time.

-Oregon White Oak High Wide canopy, heavy limbs, deep roots.
-Often requires extra rigging in Benton County yards.
+Oregon White Oak High Wide canopy, heavy limbs, deep aggressive roots.
+Common cause of foundation damage in older Benton County lots.

-Fruit Trees (Apple, Pear) Low Typically small, easy access.
-Most affordable category for Corvallis homeowners.
+Fruit Trees (Apple, Pear, Cherry) Low Usually small with easy access.
+Cheapest category for most homeowners.

-Ornamental Trees Low-Medium Depends on size and location.
+Ornamental Trees Low-Medium Depends on size and where they are.
 Usually straightforward.

 Emergency Tree Removal Costs in Corvallis

-If a tree has fallen on your Corvallis home or is posing an immediate hazard after a Willamette Valley storm, expect to pay a premium for emergency service.
-Emergency and after-hours tree removal in Corvallis typically costs 25–50% more than standard scheduled removal.
+If a tree has fallen on your house or is hanging dangerously after a Willamette Valley windstorm, expect to pay more — emergency and after-hours tree removal in Corvallis runs 25–50% above standard scheduled pricing.
+That covers the off-hours mobilization, the extra crew often needed, and the rush logistics.

-That said, if the tree has fallen on a covered structure, your homeowner's insurance may cover the removal cost.
-Document everything with photos immediately and contact your insurance provider before cleanup begins.
-Our storm damage tree removal guide walks through the full process.
+Important: if a tree has fallen on a covered structure, your homeowner's insurance may cover the removal entirely.
+Photograph everything before cleanup starts and call your insurer before you authorize any work.
+Our storm damage tree removal guide walks through the full insurance and emergency process.

-Insurance tip: If a tree falls on your Corvallis home due to a storm or other covered event, your homeowner's policy may cover removal costs.
-If a healthy neighbor's tree falls onto your property, their liability insurance may apply.
-Always call your insurance company first before paying out of pocket for emergency removal.
+Insurance tip: If a tree falls on your Corvallis home during a storm or other covered event, your homeowner's policy often covers removal.
+If a healthy neighbor's tree falls onto your property, their liability insurance may apply instead.
+Always call your insurance company before paying out of pocket.

 How to Get a Fair Price on Tree Removal in Corvallis